Can CBD Help Treat Chronic Pain Naturally?

 A typical option for tackling this kind of pain is prescription medicine.
 We cannot doubt the effectiveness of these drugs, but their side effects can also be severe.
 The reason CBD is so aggressively pursued as a treatment option is that it appears to have a very mild impact on the body, even in high doses.

-Below, we have collated various studies that suggest CBD’s efficacy at mitigating chronic pain.
+Below, we have collated various studies that research CBD’s efficacy at mitigating chronic pain.

 Kidney transplants are painful enough, however, with the added toxicity of anti-inflammatory drugs, chronic pain is a significant problem.
 Previous studies have already identified CBD’s use as a chronic pain treatment, but they had not monitored the impact of dosage or drug interactions.